readthedocs-fr/notions/prog_orientee_objet/miscellaneous/README.md

 # Miscellaneous

-This category contains miscellaneous notions about object oriented programmation.
+This category contains miscellaneous notions about object oriented programming.

 ## Table of contents